Clues to inside-out quenching in quiescent galaxies at $1.2\lesssim z\lesssim2.2$: Age, Fe-, and Mg-abundance gradients from JWST-SUSPENSE: Data and sample

 \section{Data and sample}

-The spectroscopic data in this work are drawn from \textit{JWST}-SUSPENSE\footnote{\url{https://suspense.strw.leidenuniv.nl/}~.} (ID: 2110\footnote{\href{http://dx.doi.org/10.17909/y6rb-fn24}{doi:10.17909/y6rb-fn24}.}, PIs: Kriek and Beverage), an ultra-deep (16.4 hours on-source), NIRSpec-MSA/G140M-F100LP ($R\sim1300$) survey of 20 massive, quiescent galaxies at $1 \lesssim z \lesssim 3$ (\citealt{Slob_2024}, see also \citealt{Beverage_suspense}).
-Targets were identified from the UltraVISTA \citep{McCracken_2012} $K$-band DR3 catalogue \citep{Muzzin_2013}, and were selected to be quiescent using the \cite{Muzzin_2013_uvj} $UVJ$ classification.
-The SUSPENSE galaxies were observed at two dither configurations, by offsetting two nearly identical MSA configurations by 8 shutters in the dispersion direction.
-Due to micro shutter defects, it was not possible to open the exact same shutters in both configurations for all targets.
+The spectroscopic data in this work were drawn from \textit{JWST}-SUSPENSE\footnote{\url{https://suspense.strw.leidenuniv.nl/}~.} (ID: 2110\footnote{\href{http://dx.doi.org/10.17909/y6rb-fn24}{doi:10.17909/y6rb-fn24}.}, PIs: Kriek and Beverage), an ultra-deep (16.4 hours on-source), NIRSpec-MSA/G140M-F100LP ($R\sim1300$) survey of 20 massive quiescent galaxies at $1 \lesssim z \lesssim 3$ (\citealt{Slob_2024}, see also \citealt{Beverage_suspense}).
+Targets were identified from the UltraVISTA \citep{McCracken_2012} $K_s$-band DR3 catalogue \citep{Muzzin_2013}, and were selected to be quiescent using the \cite{Muzzin_2013_uvj} $UVJ$ classification.
+The SUSPENSE galaxies were observed at two dither configurations, by offsetting two nearly identical MSA configurations by eight shutters in the dispersion direction, trying to maintain the same relative aperture pattern for each target.
+However, due to micro shutter defects, this was not possible for all targets.
 Thus, a small number of galaxies were observed in different positions in each configuration (see Section~\ref{sec:extraction}).
 A two-point nod pattern was also implemented for each galaxy, with a two-micro-shutter cross-dispersion offset to avoid self-subtraction of the extended targets during the data reduction.
 After identifying the optimal configuration, the standard three-shutter slitlets were extended by hand where possible, ranging from 3 to 7 micro shutters in length.
 Filler star-forming targets were also added to the configuration.
-The "unconstrained" (midbar) option was implemented for the source centring constraint, and thus some galaxies are centred behind MSA bars (see Fig.~\ref{fig:image_cutout_overview}).
-The data were reduced via a customised version of v1.12.5 of the \textit{JWST} Science Calibration Pipeline \citep{Bushouse_2023} and version 1183 of the Calibration Reference Data System (CRDS).
-See \cite{Slob_2024} for details.
+The `unconstrained' (midbar) option was implemented for the source centring constraint, and thus some galaxies are centred behind MSA bars (see Fig.~\ref{fig:image_cutout_overview}).